 Swallowing or yawning, however, which opens the Eustachian tubes (the tube that links the middle ear to the back of the throat) allows the ear pressure to balance.
 This rebalancing often causes a “popping” sound.

 We normally experience air pressure changes and popping when changing altitude, such as when flying in an airplane or going up and down large hills.
 But stress can also cause air pressure changes in the middle ear, which then requires adjusting to the air pressure outside.
-As stress elevates and persists, so can the ear popping and pressure symptoms.
+As the body's overall level of stress increases, so can the ear popping and pressure symptoms.

-So here again, stress, including persistently elevated stress, such as that caused by overly apprehensive behavior, can cause symptoms associated with hearing and the ears.
+So here again, stress, including chronic stress, such as that caused by overly apprehensive behavior, can cause symptoms associated with hearing and the ears.